vashiegaran/trading-binance/NEXTJS_DASHBOARD_ANALYTICS_UPDATE.md

 - `balances.totalValue` - Total portfolio value in USDT
 - All skip reason fields from `hour_decisions.skipReasons[]`
 - All trade detail fields from `hour_decisions.tradeDetails`

+### New Collection to Use:

+- `startup_balances` - Tracks initial portfolio value when server starts
+  - Use to calculate profit/loss from startup
+  - Use to show performance percentage since server restart
+  - Query with `sort: { timestamp: 1 }` to get first startup

 ### Important: